niklata/ncron/README.md

 ```

 Read the manpages for information on crontab format and paths.

+I provide a sample init file for the OpenRC init system in
+'init/openrc/ncron'.

 ```
 $ man 5 crontab
 $ man 1 ncron